fhiso/legacy-format/dates.md

 flexible enough to handle Roman day reckoning by using separate month components for the kalends, nones and ides, thus giving 28 August a representation similar to "`5 KSEP`".

+{.ednote}  Should there be a requirement that days numbers increase monotonically?
+Roman day reckoning, which counts days backwards, can still be supported if negative day numbers are allowed: e.g. "`-5 KSEP`".
+This has the advantage of allowing applications to sort *calendar days* without knowing the calendar, and all that would be required to sort days completely would be to know the order of *month names* and *epoch names*.

 #### Months